lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_6.md

 🌻 [Look into Keras Tuner experiment details >>][9]

-With the same simple CNN settings, in this quick experiment, Keras Tuner's bayesian tuner works in a more efficient way, comparing with Optuna and other tuners.
-And it seems that hyperband tuner didn't speed up as it's designed to be:
+In this quick experiment using the same simple CNN settings, Keras Tuner's Bayesian tuner performed more efficiently compared to Optuna and other tuners.
+However, the Hyperband tuner didn't seem to accelerate the process as it was designed to.

+The purpose of the experiments here is to evaluate how Optuna and Keras Tuner perform in tuning hyperparameters for deep learning, so achieving high model performance is a lower priority.

 <p align="center">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Lotus_Queen_images/optuna_vs_keras_tuner.png" width="874" height="389" />
 </p>

-Can't say the performance is ideal, but it's just a quick check to know how to use Keras Tuner.
-After this experiment, Lady H. decided to end her HPO experiments and move on to other work.
-Before visiting other stops, we have a gifts for you!
+This is the end of this stop, and we have a gift for you!

 #
 <p align="left">